baryshnikova-lab/safepy/README.md

 ...
 ```

 It may also be useful to run a series of unit tests to verify that SAFE provides the correct outputs for default inputs.
 Tests are progressively being written and added to the repository.
-To run all the existing tests (from the folder containing `safepy`):
+To run all the existing tests (from the `safepy` folder):

 ```
-python3.6 -m unittest discover -v -s safepy/tests/
+python3.6 -m unittest discover -v -s tests/
 ```